socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-17-EXERCISE-Adding-Color-svg-HEARTSHAPE.md

 So what we're going to do is set that fill color with javascript.
 We're going to supply the color using a prop, so we'll set it to props.col.
 And let's also add a stroke, which will be an outline around the edge of the shape.
 We'll hard code a color and a width for that stroke.
 And, we're done with that component.
 Now, let's use it.

+And then I'm going to use this component in a new component, in a way very similar to the way that we've used an image tag in our Heart component.

+And this new component is going to be called a CandyColoredHeart

 [SC]

 [VO]
-To keep things nice and re-usable, I'm going to suggest that we make a new component named CandyColoredHeart.
-So again, make a CandyColoredHeart.js file, and open that file up.
+ So I'll make a CandyColoredHeart.js file, and open that file up.

 [SC]
 import HeartSVG from "./HeartSVG"